Origins

 - Located in Brecon Ridge development in Fairfax

-- Dedicated in September, 1998.
-Blessed by St. Mary of Sorrows Pastor, Rev. Don Greenhalgh
+- Dedicated in September 1998.
+Blessed by St. Mary of Sorrows Pastor, Rev. Donald Greenhalgh

 - Post-Purchase Major Improvements: